Critics: U.S. Didn't Finish The Job In The Balkans

 Secretary of State, Hillary Clinton leaves today for a tour of the Balkans.
 Her husband's administration was deeply involved in ending ethnic conflicts and launching nation-building exercises.
 But as we just heard, those efforts are still far from complete.
 NPR's Michele Kelemen has this preview.

-Mr. KURT VOLKER (Center for the Study of the Presidency): We thought that we had done the job back in the 90s, when President Bill Clinton was there and we stopped the war in Bosnia and stopped the war in Kosovo.
+KURT VOLKER: We thought that we had done the job back in the 90s, when President Bill Clinton was there and we stopped the war in Bosnia and stopped the war in Kosovo.
 Then we moved on.

 KELEMEN: And Volker says the U.S. and its European partners never finished the job.